Customer Testimonials vs. Customer Reviews

 Customer reviews are a different beast.
 Online businesses rarely ask for reviews but brick and mortar businesses often get reviews without even asking.
 Customers can write reviews on many different sites, such as Google+, Facebook, Yelp, Yahoo Local and MerchantCircle, to name just a few.
 Some review sites are more popular for specific industries, like Zomato, Angie’s List or TripAdvisor.
 When it comes to search engine optimization, Google gives a little credit to all of these sites.
 It’s important to have customer reviews spread out between multiple platforms.
 However, Google gives the most credit to reviews on Google+.
 Unfortunately, Google+ is often one of the least popular networks for customers to leave reviews on.
 Keep at it though.
 You want at least a few Google+ reviews to increase your local ranking, better yet, have more than your competitors, whatever number that is.

 If you don’t request online reviews from your clients or customers, now’s the time.

 Have any questions we can answer for you?
-Leave a comment below and we'll be sure to reply!
+Contact us today!